project-chip/matter.js/README.md

 * matter.js: the core Matter implementation in typescript which is JavaScript only and has no native dependencies.
 * matter-node.js: a node.js implementation of a Matter DeviceNode and ControllerNode which also re-exports all matter.js exports and so can be used as only dependency

+For each package the [API Documentation](./docs/README.md) is updated on each release, but can be built locally using `npm run build-doc`.

 This repository uses the workspaces feature on npm to manage the dependencies between the packages.
 Because of this please only use `npm install` on the root of the repository.
 This will install all the dependencies for all the packages and also take care to create relevant symlinks between the packages.